edamla/mediterraneanagency/_books/2021-09-01-prophets-stories-and-prayers.md

 # For adding excerpt add <!--more--> and break the line
 ---
 What is prophethood?
-Who is called a proph- et?
+Who is called a prophet?
 What do prophets need?
 What are prophets advocating?
 What are their style and manner?
 What are their characteristics and the messages they want to convey to people?
-Have prophets given symbolic messages for scientific and tech- nological advancements?
+Have prophets given symbolic messages for scientific and technological advancements?
 How are the stories of prophets presented in the Qur’an?
 What wisdom and lessons need to be drawn from these stories?
 How did prophets pray?
 I leave you alone with the